omnigres/omnigres/extensions/omni_manifest/docs/usage.md

 (2 rows)
 ```

-A public s3 endpoint is available to download extension update scripts (old to new versions) for omnigres provided
+A public AWS S3 endpoint is available to download extension update scripts (old to new versions) for Omnigres-provided
-extensions
+extensions:

 ```bash
 # download all the extension update scripts to a local directory